Kestito/ai-companion/project-docs/tech-specs.md

    - LangChain for component orchestration
    - Pydantic for data validation
    - FastAPI for API endpoints
-   - Asyncio for asynchronous processing
+   - Asyncio for asynchronous processing and parallel search

 2. **AI Models**
    - Azure OpenAI for text generation